xenify-io/litepaper/README.md

 ## ◽️ Supply Distribution

 With a total supply capped at 22.6 million XNF tokens, strategically divided into three core segments, Xenify has been purposefully designed to reward active participants while promoting a balanced ecosystem:

-  - 21,000,000 XNF reserved for the daily reward distribution: Users can earn their share of the 21 million XNF tokens by participating in various activities that bolster the ongoing development of the protocol.
-With 10,500,000 XNF distributed as rewards for direct burns of vXEN and vUSDy, and another 10,500,000 XNF reserved as rewards for the YSL.IO protocol and contributions obtained from swap fees, there's ample opportunity to get involved and benefit.
+  1. **21,000,000 XNF assigned for the daily mint allocation:** Users that participate in various activities that bolster the ongoing development of the protocol will have the chance to earn a share of the XNF tokens dedicated to the daily mint allocation.

+  - 10,500,000 XNF (50%) of the daily mint is distributed to users that perform direct burns of vXEN and vUSDy.
+During each cycle, if no one initiates the burn process, the corresponding XNF allocation will not be minted.
+This scarcity-driven mechanism decreases the total supply of XNF, contributing to its potential value increase.

+  - 5,250,000 XNF (25%) of the daily mint is distributed to users who engage in swaps on supported EVM chains.
+If no swaps occur during a cycle, the corresponding XNF allocation will not be minted.
+This, too, reduces the total supply of XNF, enhancing its scarcity and potential value.

+  - 5,250,000 XNF of the daily mint is reserved for YSL.IO protocol, split between AlphaVaults (15%) and AceVaults (10%).To access the XNF tokens or its associated rewards, participants must provide native chain tokens as a claim fee.
+Depending on the user's action, this fee will be utilised to either purchase and burn XNF or reward XNF stakers.
+Any unclaimed XNF at the end of each daily cycle will be burned, and native chain rewards associated with unclaimed XNF will be used to purchase and burn XNF.
+This process effectively reduces the total supply of XNF, further enhancing its scarcity and potential value.

-  - 100,000 XNF specifically allocated for XNF liquidity creation: This initiative bolsters the overall health of the protocol and fosters a robust liquidity pool for our community.
-To facilitate this, we have set aside 50,000 XNF for the vXEN Protocol Fee Manager and an additional 50,000 XNF for the vUSDy Protocol Fee Manager.
+  2. **100,000 XNF assigned for XNF liquidity creation:** To facilitate this, we have set aside 50,000 XNF for the vXEN Protocol Fee Manager and an additional 50,000 XNF for the vUSDy Protocol Fee Manager.
+Each time a user participates in the daily burn of vXEN or vUSDy they will be contributing to the proliferation of XNF liquidity.
+This initiative bolsters the overall health of the protocol and fosters a robust liquidity pool for our community.

-  - 1,500,000 XNF assigned as an exclusive airdrop for recycling participants: To encourage engagement and positive user actions, each chain will have an exclusive airdrop of 1,500,000 XNF for XNF stakers that recycle their native chain rewards.
-The airdrop will be distributed as locked tokens, gradually unlocking over 730 days.
-For the Genesis chain (BNB Chain), the airdrop will take place after the first halving, and for all future chains, the airdrop occurs on the first day of launch.
+  3. **1,500,000 XNF assigned as an exclusive airdrop for swap participants:** To encourage engagement and bolster liquidity, each chain will have an exclusive airdrop of 1,500,000 XNF for users that perform swaps before the deployment of XNF.
+The airdrop will take place on the first day of launch, and will be distributed as locked tokens, gradually unlocking over 730 days

 Drawing inspiration from Bitcoin, Xenify's distribution model adopts the halving principle.
-As illustrated in the accompanying graph below, following the 7th halving, Xenify's daily reward distribution rate stabilises, ensuring a consistent output of 156.25 XNF tokens per day until the maximum supply is reached in month 2112.
-This innovative strategy has been thoughtfully engineered to ensure an equitable supply distribution centered around long-term user participation, highlighting Xenify's unwavering commitment to fostering a balanced ecosystem and an engaged community.
+As illustrated in the accompanying graph below, following the 7th halving, the rate of Xenify's daily mint allocation stabilises, ensuring a consistent output of 156.25 XNF tokens per day until the maximum supply is reached in month 2112.
+This innovative strategy has been thoughtfully engineered to ensure an equitable supply distribution centred around long-term user participation, highlighting Xenify's unwavering commitment to fostering a balanced ecosystem and an engaged community.

 <p align="center" dir="auto">
   <picture>